 Can the courses be taken part-time?

-Courses offered in the first two semesters of the curriculum outline are online and can be taken full-time or part-time, subsequent academic courses are hybrid and the student must be enrolled full-time.
+Courses for the first 27 credits are online and enrollment can be full-time or part-time; subsequent academic courses are hybrid and enrollment must be full-time.

 Will students be able to work as an OTA while enrolled in the program?

 The academic curriculum is designed for the working OTA.
-The courses included in the first two semesters of the curriculum outline are online, subsequent academic courses are hybrid with 5 weekend on campus meetings per semester.
+The courses included in the first 27 credits of the curriculum outline are online, subsequent academic courses are hybrid with 5 weekend on campus meetings per semester.

 For the hybrid courses, when will the weekend on-campus classes be scheduled?